Pathé: History

+At its peak, Charles Pathé's company had almost 50% of the world film market, including in the United States.

 Pathé Records

 The driving force behind the film operation and phonograph business was Charles Pathé, who had helped open a phonograph shop in 1894 and established a phonograph factory at Chatou on the western outskirts of Paris.
 The Pathé brothers began selling Edison and Columbia phonographs and accompanying cylinder records and later, the brothers designed and sold their own phonographs that incorporated elements of other brands.
 Soon after, they also started marketing pre-recorded cylinder records.
 By 1896 the Pathé brothers had offices and recording studios not only in Paris, but also in London, Milan, and St. Petersburg.
 Pathé manufactured cylinder records until approximately 1914.
-In 1905 the Pathé brothers entered the growing field of disc records.
+In 1905, the Pathé brothers entered the growing field of disc records.

 In France, Pathé became the largest and most successful distributor of cylinder records and phonographs.
 These, however, failed to make headway in foreign markets such as the United Kingdom and the United States where other brands were already in widespread use.

 In December 1928, the French and British Pathé phonograph assets were sold to the British Columbia Graphophone Company.
 In July 1929, the assets of the American Pathé record company were merged into the newly formed American Record Corporation.

 The Pathé and Pathé-Marconi labels and catalogue still survive, first as imprints of EMI and now currently EMI's successor Parlophone Records.
+In 1967 EMI Italiana took control of the entire catalog.
+In turn, the Universal Music Group acquired EMI Italiana in 2013.